 The planned capex for new terminal expansion, with a total outlay of around Rs.
 6,600 crore (including cost overrun of around Rs.
-150 - 200 crore), is at an advanced stage.
-The company is likely to complete the capex by January 2024, alleviating the project execution risk.
+150 - 200 crore), is likely to be completed by March 2024, alleviating the project execution risk.
 GHIAL has started opening the new terminal in a phased manner from Q4 FY2023.
 Additionally, the opening of the new terminal has resulted in a higher leasable area, which is expected to support growth in non-aero revenues going forward.
 As part of the CP3 tariff order, around Rs.
 669.3 crore of aeronautical revenues have been deferred to the next control period, and another Rs.
-775 crore of the expansion capex has been deferred to the next control period based on the actual incurrence.
+775 crore of the expansion capex has also been deferred to the next control period.
 Notwithstanding this, the projected cash flows and debt service metrics are expected to remain comfortable.

-GHIAL has partially refinanced the \$ 300 million 5.375% 2024 senior secured notes and \$ 300 million 4.75% 2026 senior secured notes, which are due for repayment in April 2024 and February 2026, by securing domestic non-convertible debentures (NCD) of Rs.
+GHIAL has partially refinanced the USD 300 million 5.375% 2024 senior secured notes and USD 300 million 4.75% 2026 senior secured notes, which are due for repayment in April 2024 and February 2026 respectively, by securing domestic nonconvertible debentures (NCD) of Rs.
 1,990 crore at a reduced interest of 9.0% - 9.1% (compared to average interest rate of around 10% for foreign bonds) with a tenor of 10 years.
-The company is likely to raise around Rs.
-525 crore of NCDs in the current financial year, with terms similar to the previous one.
-The proceeds from the new funds shall be used for the repayment of the remaining senior secured notes of around \$74 million, which is due in April 2024.
+Further, the company is currently in the process of raising NCDs of Rs.
+540 crore, with terms similar to the previously raised NCDs in March 2023, and the proceeds of which shall be utilised for refinancing the remaining senior secured notes of around USD74 million, which are due in April 2024.
 Post the repayment of April 2024 notes, GHIAL has no immediate foreign debt repayments, and the next bullet repayments are due in February 2026 of around USD 287 Mn and October 2027 of USD 350 Mn.
 Owing to this, the debt structure remains moderate and exposes GHIAL to refinancing risk.
 However, ICRA believes that GHIAL will be able to refinance these bonds in a timely manner, given its strong business risk profile, exceptional financial flexibility on account of long residual concession life and healthy projected cash flows.
 Further, GHIAL has repayments of around Rs.
 740 crore (consolidated) during FY2024-FY2029 (excluding the bullet repayments).
 Hence, the consolidated debt levels are likely to remain elevated in the medium term.

-The performance of subsidiaries has been healthy, as the operating income growth was around 40% in FY2023, and the same is likely to be sustained in FY2024, with a YoY revenue growth of around 28-30%.
-In FY2023, the duty-free and hotel divisions witnessed a significant growth in revenues by around 128%, which corresponded to the increased international passenger traffic.
-In FY2024, the duty-free division is likely to report a revenue growth of more than 20% while cargo revenues are likely to be higher by around 30% due to increase in cargo tariffs.
+The performance of subsidiaries has been healthy with 40% operating income growth in FY2023, and the same is likely to be sustained, with a YoY revenue growth of around 28-30% in FY2024.
+In FY2023, GHRL witnessed significant growth in revenues by around 128% supported by the increased passenger traffic.
+In FY2024, GHRL is likely to report a revenue growth of more than 20% while cargo revenues are likely to be higher by around 30% due to increase in cargo tariffs.
 The subsidiaries are likely to incur a capex of around Rs.
 700-800 crore over the next three years (FY2024-FY2026), majorly for the construction of a new hotel, interchange facility (retail mall) and the expansion of the cargo terminal.
 The same is expected to be funded by a mix of debt and internal accruals.
 Further, all the subsidiaries are self-sufficient and no major support from GHIAL is envisaged for the capex program.
 However, in case any support is required, GHIAL would be infusing the requisite funds.